Acsigen/sysadmin-playground/Automation/git.md

 git config --global color.ui auto
 ```

+You can also configure the settings for each repository by replacing `--global` with `--local`.

 The easiest and safest way to authenticate to remote git servers is to use key pairs (SSH key pairs).

 ### Setup & init